EOxServer/eoxserver/documentation/users/operators.rst

    range_type_name=<range type name>

-Both approaches may be combine and configuration files produced only for some of the datasets in a directory and a default range type defined in ``__default__.conf``.
+Both approaches may be combine and configuration files produced only for some of the datasets in a directory and a default coverage type defined in ``__default__.conf``.
 EOxServer will first look up the dataset configuration file and fall back to the default only if there is no individual ``.conf`` file.